Last Update: 10/10/20

 According to Black’s Law Dictionary, eighth edition, a condition precedent is “an act or event, other than a lapse of time, that must exist or occur before a duty to perform something promised arises.”

-In all Florida contracts, including mortgages, there are agreed upon tasks or duties that each party must perform called “conditions.”
-For example, before a lender, servicer or bank can take an action, such as foreclosing on the home, they have to perform those agreed upon tasks or duties stated in the contract.
+In all Florida contracts, including mortgages, there are agreed-upon duties and obligations that each party must perform called “conditions.”
+For example, before a lender, servicer or bank can take an action, such as foreclosing on your home, they have to send a notice of acceleration to the homeowner (as is requied under Paragraph 22 of most Residential Mortgages – see below for more information).

 The performance of these conditions must “precede” any action taken against the other party.
-They are tasks that a lender must perform before it can lawfully file a foreclosure action.
+They are tasks or steps that a lender must perform before it can lawfully file a foreclosure lawsuit.

 What Does Florida Law Say About Conditions Precedent and Foreclosure Lawsuits?

-Florida law is still evolving when comes to mortgage foreclosures.
-In fact just recently, two Florida appellate courts issued new holdings on “conditions precedent” relating to Florida foreclosures.
+Florida law is always evolving when comes to mortgage foreclosures.
+In fact, two Florida appellate courts issued new holdings on “conditions precedent” relating to Florida foreclosures.

 Does HUD’s Conditions Precedent Apply to Florida FHA Foreclosures?